 Should I Stage My Home Before or After Listing It?

-One of the most common questions sellers ask is whether they should stage their home before listing it or after it hits the market.
-From our experience staging hundreds of homes across Houston, the answer is very clear:
+One of the most common questions sellers ask is whether to prepare their property before going to market or wait until after it’s already live.
+Based on our experience designing and preparing hundreds of properties across Houston, the answer is straightforward:

 Why Staging Should Happen Before the Listing Goes Live

-• Create stronger listing photos that stop buyers from scrolling
+• Capture attention with compelling photos that stop buyers from scrolling

-• Help buyers understand the scale and layout of rooms
+• Help buyers better understand room scale and layout

 What Happens When Staging Is Done After Listing